 One of the most meaningful historical sites in West Hartford is The Harriet Beecher Stowe Center – a remarkable tribute to Ms. Beecher Stowe and her commitment to social justice.
 As an accomplished author of more than 30 books, her best-seller Uncle Tom’s Cabin is secure in American history as one of the most notable anti-slavery novels of its time.

 Hours: Varies- see link below for details

 Step back in time and we celebrate the life and cultural legacy of Mark Twain.
 Born as Sam Clemens, this beloved writer lived through some of the most life-changing experiences in American history.

 As one of the most popular historical sites in West Hartford, this museum honors an author widely known by many of his famous writings, not the least of which is the work of Tom Sawyer, still enjoyed today by young and old alike.

 Admission: Varies from FREE to $20

-For more unique historical sites in Hartford, don’t miss scoping out the Colt legacy.
+For more unique historical sites in West Hartford, don’t miss scoping out the Colt legacy.
 The worlds famous Colt firearms were right on target in the Industrial Revolution.
 Spanning 130 acres of historic ground, the Colt legacy isn’t just about firearms, but also leaders in technology and manufacturing systems that impacted the American way of life.